apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.4.0/index.md

     ...
 ```

-## Removal of experimental Smart Sensors feature

-Smart Sensors were added in Airflow 2.0 and are were deprecated starting from Airflow 2.2 in favor of Deferrable operators.
-If you are using smart sensors, you will have to switch to using deferrable operators before you can upgrade to Airflow 2.4.

-We're sorry to remove this feature (we didn't do it lightly) but to enable us to continue to grow and evolve Airflow we needed to remove this experimental code.
-We will only do this sort of change in a minor release for features marked as experimental.
-Any feature that is fully supported will only ever be removed in a major release.

 ## Additional improvements

 With over 650 commits the [full list of features, fixes and changes][release-notes-2.4.0] is too big to go in to here (check out the release notes for a full list), but some noteworthy or interesting small features include: